Can We Think Like Water?

 Observations from a field walk in Ballona Creek, October 5, 2025

 On the left is a Castor seed pod from a shrub native to North Africa, introduced to the Americas during the Trans-Atlantic slave trade.
-Castor oil is commonly used as a laxative and as a general tonic for treating illnesses, and can be applied externally to ease inflammation.
-Caution, the seeds contain ricin, a highly toxic substance that is lethal to humans and animals.
+Castor oil is commonly used for medicinal purposes (note: the seeds contain ricin, a highly toxic substance that is lethal to humans and animals).
 On the right is Fountain Grass, also introduced to the bioregion, originally from Northern Africa or Australia.
-Both are hardy perennials and find niches for survival.
+Both are hardy perennials and are quick to find niches for survival.

 changing mindsets